 - Bullet points instead of text when possible.

 I ended up with a 3-star rating on Interact Media, which limited the number of jobs I could do initially.
-That, and the fact that Interact Media was just getting started at the time I signed up meant that I didn't really get started writing until about 5 months later.
-However, after accepting a number of assignments from the job board, I managed to get a few regular clients.
-One of those clients regularly gave me 5-star ratings, so my overall rating went up to five stars pretty quickly.
+That, and the fact that Interact Media was just getting started at the time I signed up meant that I didn't get started writing until about five months later.
+However, after accepting some assignments from the job board, I managed to get a few regular clients.
+One of those clients regularly gave me 5-star ratings, so my overall score went up to five stars pretty quickly.

-This sample copy was written for a wedding planner who specializes in organizing unique wedding events at exotic locations.
+I wrote this sample copy for a wedding planner who specializes in organizing unique wedding events at exotic locations.
 This assignment did not want bullet points and asked for a cheery, upbeat tone.

 Pre-Planning Trip Tips

 Excited about your wedding location?
 Taking a pre-planning trip is a terrific way to work out the details.
-Make the most of your trip with these three tips:
+Make the most of your journey with these three tips: